 Later, I came across the song “I Love Me” by Meghan Trainor.
-I now like to listen to this song just about every morning as I begin my day for a fun and joyous reminder of how important it is to care for myself.
+Now, I like to listen to it just about every morning as I begin my day.
+It’s a fun and joyous reminder of how important it is to care for myself.

 Practice Every Day

-With Thanksgiving tomorrow, now is a wonderful time to begin a practice of daily gratitude.
+With Thanksgiving tomorrow, now is a wonderful time to begin practicing gratitude for weight loss daily.
+In fact, it’s a wonderful time simply to begin practicing general daily gratitude.
 Be thankful for your loved ones.
 Be thankful for the possessions you have.